Dédée Bazile: Legacy and historiography

-Défilée was embraced from 1915 to 1934 during the United States occupation of Haiti, particularly in nationalist poetry.
+Défilée was embraced from 1915 to 1934 during the United States occupation of Haiti, particularly in Haitian nationalist poetry.
 Frédéric Burr-Reynaud and Christian Werleigh contributed poems about her to the nationalist literary magazine Stella, published in Haiti from 1926 to 1930.
 Werleigh's poem Le miracle: Dessalines et Défilée ("The Miracle: Dessalines and Défilée") was more overtly nationalist than Coicou's play.
 The poem portrays Pétion and those who celebrated the assassination as shortsighted and the impetus for Haiti's collapse.
 Werleigh contrasts them with Défilée, portrayed as a redemptive and maternal symbol who preserved Dessalines's memory for future revival.
 In 1931, the historian Octave Petit published a journal article about Défilée, also overtly nationalist.
 Petit filled in details of her life using oral testimony from her descendants Filius Bazile and Didi Coudol and the storyteller Joseph Jérémie, but lamented that the biography was incomplete.
 The article portrays her as a symbolic mother of Haiti, a model for Haitian women, and a symbol of resistance relevant under U.S. occupation.
 Petit declares that Défilée emulated Mary, mother of Jesus, when she sacrificed her children in the revolution to protect Haiti.

 Défilée's story was adapted by Harlem Renaissance writers.
 She is depicted in John F. Matheus and Clarence Cameron White's 1932 opera, Ouanga!, and Langston Hughes's 1936 play, Emperor of Haiti.
 The Haitian historian Windsor Bellegarde reversed the roles when describing the assassination's aftermath in 1947, as if a sane Défilée taught a lesson to the mad citizens of Port-au-Prince.
 The Haitian playwright Henock Trouillot imagined her role in the aftermath in his 1967 play Dessalines ou le sang du Pont-Rouge (Dessalines or the Blood of Pont-Rouge).
-The historian Jean Fouchard also recorded Jérémie's testimony in the 1950s for his 1972 book La meringue: danse nationale d'Haïti (The Meringue: Haiti's National Danse).
+The historian Jean Fouchard also recorded Jérémie's testimony in the 1950s for his 1972 book La meringue: danse nationale d'Haïti (The Meringue: Haiti's National Dance).

 Défilée was re-embraced from 1994 to 1995 during Operation Uphold Democracy, a military intervention in Haiti led by the U.S. and United Nations.
 In particular, women authors in the Haitian diaspora adapted her during and after the intervention.
 In his 1994 song "Defile", the Haitian protest singer Manno Charlemagne describes Défilée as courageous and patriotic and encourages listeners to follow her example.
 Dayan wrote an overview of Défilée and her legacy in the 1995 book Haiti, History, and the Gods.
 Défilée is named in a few short stories in Edwidge Danticat's 1995 collection Krik?
 Krak!, portrayed as an lwa to Haitian women and an ancestor to many characters.
 Myriam J. A. Chancy also depicts Défilée in her 2003 book Spirit of Haiti.
 In 2020, the Haitian feminist organization Solidarite Fanm Ayisyèn held a gathering titled Ann Refè Jès Défilée a!
 (Let Us Repeat Défilée's Gesture!) to commemorate the victims of the 2018 La Saline massacre.